core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Web Linking # {#sec-web-linking}

-The possible use of multicast notifications in a group observation may be indicated by a target "grp_obs" attribute in a web link {{RFC8288}} to a resource, e.g., using a link-format document {{RFC6690}}.
+The possible use of multicast notifications in a group observation may be indicated by a target attribute "gp-obs" in a web link {{RFC8288}} to a resource, e.g., using a link-format document {{RFC6690}}.

-The "grp_obs" attribute is a hint, indicating that the server might send multicast notifications for observations of the resource targeted by the link.
+The "gp-obs" attribute is a hint, indicating that the server might send multicast notifications for observations of the resource targeted by the link.
 Note that this is simply a hint, i.e., it does not include any information required to participate in a group observation, and to receive and process multicast notifications.

-A value MUST NOT be given for the "grp_obs" attribute; any present value MUST be ignored by parsers.
-The "grp_obs" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
+A value MUST NOT be given for the "gp-obs" attribute; any present value MUST be ignored by parsers.
+The "gp-obs" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

-The example in {{example-web-link}} shows a use of the "grp_obs" attribute: the client does resource discovery on a server and gets back a list of resources, one of which includes the "grp_obs" attribute indicating that the server might send multicast notifications for observations of that resource.
+The example in {{example-web-link}} shows a use of the "gp-obs" attribute: the client does resource discovery on a server and gets back a list of resources, one of which includes the "gp-obs" attribute indicating that the server might send multicast notifications for observations of that resource.
 The link-format notation (see {{Section 5 of RFC6690}}) is used.

 ~~~~~~~~~~~
 REQ: GET /.well-known/core

 RES: 2.05 Content
-    </sensors/temp>;grp_obs,
+    </sensors/temp>;gp-obs,
     </sensors/light>;if="sensor"
 ~~~~~~~~~~~
 {: #example-web-link title="The Web Link"}